How to Get From Puerto Vallarta to Guadalajara: Safe Transportation Guide [2025]

 Zapopan

-If you’re staying in La Colonia Americana, Centro Historico, Zapopan, or anywhere else on the west side of the city, purchase a ticket to the Zapopan bus station.
+If you’re staying in La Colonia Americana, Centro Historico, Zapopan, or anywhere else on the west side of the city, purchase bus tickets to the Zapopan bus station.

 It’s a much smaller station on the western edge of Guadalajara.
 Landing here will save you from having to backtrack across the city from Nueva.
 (Heads up, traffic can be terrible in Guadalajara).